geoffreyhale/react-firebase-game/README.md

 ### Tier 2 (user convenience etc)

-- reply-in-progress jumps to wrong post if new post comes in
+- confirm prompt for delete post
 - ability to edit your existing posts
 - reactions on posts
 - keep user logged in on refresh
-- fix use of user in subcomponents without passing
-- fix crash after log out
 - add backend app to complete Stripe payment gateway

+### Tier 3 (nice to have etc)

 - better handling for orphan posts

-### Tier 3 (nice to have etc)

 - pics for posts
-- save successful card info (PCI compliance!?)
 - add purchasables
 - make game fun
 - make more useful/meaningful/valuable than game